tarantool/doc/doc/reference/reference_lua/config/utils_schema.rst

     Create a schema object.

     :param string schema_name: a name
-    :param table schema_node: a node
+    :param table schema_node: a root schema node
     :param table methods: methods

     :return: a new schema instance (see :ref:`schema_object <config-utils-schema_object>`)
     :rtype: userdata

+    See also: :ref:`config_utils_schema_getting_started`

 ..  _config-utils-schema-record:

 ..  function:: schema.record(fields[, annotations])

-    Create a record.
+    Create a record node of a configuration schema.

     :param table fields: a table of fields in the following format: